Symbiota2/Symbiota2-php/docs/plugin/adding-controller-classes.md

 # Adding Controller classes to the backend

-**NOTE: If you are not planning on including new Controller classes in the backend components of your plugin, skip this page.**
+**NOTE: If you are not planning on including new Controller classes in the backend elements of your plugin, skip this page.**

-**Before proceeding, be sure to have [setup your plugin for adding backend components](./backend-initial-setup.html).**
+**Before proceeding, be sure to have [setup your plugin for adding backend elements](./backend-initial-setup.html).**

 **The [Symfony documentation on creating Controller classes](https://symfony.com/doc/current/controller.html){:target="_blank"} should be used as a general reference for creating new Controller classes and mapping them to url paths.**

-To add a new Controller class to the backend components of your plugin, follow these steps:
+To add a new Controller class to the backend elements of your plugin, follow these steps:
 - Create a new directory in the `api` directory of your plugin project and name it `Controller`.
-This directory will serve as the directory for all further Controller classes added to the backend components of your plugin project.
+This directory will serve as the directory for all further Controller classes added to the backend elements of your plugin project.
 - Create a new file in the `Controller` directory that you have just created and name it the name of the Controller class in pascal case.
 - In the file that you have just created define the fully qualified namespace using the base namespace you have chosen for your plugin.